dotnet/docs/docs/fsharp/whats-new/fsharp-6.md

 ## Removing legacy features

-Sice F# 2.0, some deprecated legacy features have long given warnings.
+Since F# 2.0, some deprecated legacy features have long given warnings.
 Using these now give errors unless you explicitly use `/langversion:5.0`.
 The features that now give errors are:

 * Multiple generic parameters using a postfix type name, for example `(int, int) Dictionary`.
 This becomes an error in F# 6 and the standard `Dictionary<int,int>` should be used instead.
 * `#indent "off"`.
 This becomes an error.